-- If you are going to use a policy, create the policy before you create the profiles. - You can use policies for the OS settings, BIOS settings, iRMC settings, RAID settings or MMB settings on servers.

-- Profile/Policy for specific model can be used for BIOS settings and iRMC settings for servers.
-Profile/Policy for specific model cannot be used at the same time as the existing BIOS settings and iRMC settings for the common server types. - For information on the relationship between Monitoring Policy and profile setting items, refer to "8.1 Monitoring Policy" in "Items for Profile Settings (for Profile Management)." - If you use a monitoring policy when you create profiles or policies, select the [Enable the monitoring policy] checkbox for Monitoring Policy.
+- If you are going to use a policy, create the policy before you create the profiles. - You can use policies for the OS settings, BIOS settings, iRMC settings, iRMC (User) setting, RAID settings or MMB settings on servers. - Profile/Policy for specific model can be used for BIOS settings, iRMC settings, and iRMC (User) settings for servers.
+Profile/Policy for specific model cannot be used at the same time as the existing BIOS settings, iRMC settings, and iRMC (User) settings for the common server types. - For information on the relationship between Monitoring Policy and profile setting items, refer to "8.1 Monitoring Policy" in "Items for Profile Settings (for Profile Management)." - If you use a monitoring policy when you create profiles or policies, select the [Enable the monitoring policy] checkbox for Monitoring Policy.